The term is a combination of the word “chorea” and the word “athetosis.”

 Patients suffering from choreoathetosis have to struggle to move correctly and naturally.

 Choreoathetosis can be very serious and can cause permanent disability in the patient.

 While there is no cure for choreoathetosis, different treatment options can address the symptoms.

 The prescription medication instructions should be followed so that symptoms do not worsen.

 Making changes at home can also improve your quality of life.
-If choreoathetosis is affecting daily movement, the home should be adapted to prevent injury or further trauma from slips and falls.
+If choreoathetosis affects daily movement, the house should be adapted to prevent injury or further trauma from slips and falls.